Meadowlarke/Bibliography/Bibliography.md

 208: Block repetition.

-##### Sargent, Mason.
-"Meet Mahalia Jackson."
-In _The Mahalia Jackson Reader,_ edited by Mark Burford, 48--52.
-Oxford: Oxford University Press, 2020.

-48: Positive reception of spirituals in Europe.

-50: The fame of Mahalia Jackson.

--: Some comments and commentary by Mahalia Jackson on the emotions and spirituality of singing in church, on jazz, and on fame.

 ##### Schneider, Rebecca.
 "That the Past May Yet Have Another Futire: Gesture in the Times of Hands Up." _Theatre Journal_ 70 (2018): 285-306.

 285: Greetings, and polysemantics of the raised hand.